ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 **Laptops**

 Apple don't provide [TEC](/glossary#typical-energy-consumption-tec) values for it's products.
 For this part of our sums we do need this.
-Instead they say what percentage of the total carbon emissions for any given product is for usage.
+Instead, they indicate what percentage of the total carbon emissions for any given product is for usage.
 Using that we can work out a TEC value to use.

 Apple's datasheets indicate that the usage is calculated based on historical customer use, modelling of battery drain for various activities and taking into account regional differences of energy grid mix.
 So we have to assume that any carbon intensity figure they've applied is the global carbon intensity value.
 We use a global intensity of 0.49kgCO<sub>2</sub>e/kWh -  see [our assumptions page](/projects/green-web-foundation/assumptions#regional-carbon-intensity) for more info.

-Our methodology is to take the usage percentage of the product's total carbon emission and divide that by the expected life in years.
+Our methodology is to take the product's use proportion of its total carbon emission and divide that by the expected life in years.
 This gets us the usage carbon emissions per year (kgCO<sub>2</sub>e)/year.
-We divide again this by the global intensity to calculate a TEC (in kWh/year) for each product.
+We divide this again by the global intensity to calculate a TEC (in kWh/year) for each product.

 Then, we factor in where each laptop is actually used in practice to get an annual operational emissions estimate.
 We do this multiplying the TEC by the relevant regional grid intensity figure.
-Lastly, we take the actual days attributable to GWF into account, assumign a seven day week.
+Lastly, we take the actual days attributable to GWF into account, assuming a seven day week.

 | Device Manufacturer and Model | PCF Data Sheet (or approx. equivalent) | Carbon Emissions from Use kgCO<sub>2</sub>e | Calculated TEC kWh/year | Regional Carbon Intensity kgCO<sub>2</sub>e/kWh | Operational Emissions kgCO<sub>2</sub>e/year | Days per Week for GWF | Attributional Operating Emissions to GWF kgCO<sub>2</sub>e/year |
 | --- | --- | --- | --- | --- | --- | --- | --- |